 Upload media and supporting files to this folder.
 If you don't have anything to upload and have a media link instead (i.e., YouTube), skip this step (include the media link in the "Notes" box in the Media Request).

-Complete a “New Media Request” through CAS (or click the button above) at least 6 weeks in advance whenever possible.
-Log in CAS using your CSUN email and password.
+Complete a “New Media Request” through CAS (or click the button above).
+Log in CAS using your CSUN username and password.
 Click on "Requests," then "New Media Request" to submit your media request.

 If you are unable to access the system or encounter issues, email firstname.lastname@example.org or call (818) 677-2054.